Tiger Woods withdraws from the US Open as he continues to recover from recent surgery - KESQ

 “I am disappointed to have to WD this morning due to reaggravating my plantar fasciitis,” Woods said in a tweet at the time.
 “Thank you to the fans and to @TheMasters who have shown me so much love and support.
 Good luck to the players today!”

 Woods has not played at the US Open, scheduled to begin June 12, since 2019.
-It remains unclear whether he will play in the fourth and final major of the year, the Open Championship at Royal Liverpool Golf Club in Merseyside, England, in July.
+It remains unclear whether he will play in the fourth and final major of the year, the Open Championship at Royal Liverpool Golf Club in England in July.

 The three-time US Open champion recently made headlines off the course after being accused of sexual harassment by his ex-girlfriend Erica Herman, according to a court filing by her attorney in Florida.